dpgit2024/shorten-url-api/README.md

 ## Shorten URL Microservice

-A REST API service that takes a full valid URL and returns a miniURL id.
+A REST API service that takes a full valid URL and returns a miniURL id like aRnwQ.
 This miniURL id can be used by a frontend to redirect it to the actual website.

 e.g. URL at the frontend side could look like ```http://localhost:3000/aRnwQ``` which may translate to